Understanding Diverticulosis and Diverticulitis

-- To help relieve pain, antispasmodic medicines may be prescribed.
+- To help ease pain, antispasmodic medicines may be prescribed.

 - Watch for changes in your bowel movements.
-Tell the healthcare provider if you notice any changes.
+Tell your healthcare provider if you notice any changes.

 - Begin an exercise program.
 Ask your healthcare provider how to get started.